TankTopTV/tanktop-infscroll/README.md

 To see the mosaic scroll in action, check out these examples:

- * Example scroll code in this project
+ * Example scroll code in this project (TODO!!)
  * Tank Top Movies (http://movies.tanktop.tv)

-I presented about this at Hacker News London in March 2013 - if you'd like to know more about why we built this and what it can do, check out the video and slides here: http://blog.tanktop.tv/2013/03/to-infinity-and-beyond.html
+I presented about this at Hacker News London in February 2013 - if you'd like to know more about why we built this and what it can do, check out the video and slides here: http://blog.tanktop.tv/2013/03/to-infinity-and-beyond.html

 Usage
 -----